I'll put here any notes I have on Active Directory. This will be a reminder for me, but I hope it will also be useful for others. Happy reading!

 PS C:\ > Netdom computername SRVAD /verify

-Here we ask directly for name change, if the process fails we can brick our DC.
+Here, we directly request the name change; if the process fails, we can brick our DC.

 PS C:\ > netdom renamecomputer SRVOLD /NewName:SRVAD